Core focus

 Step-4

-After each programme, review data and lessons; capture process improvements for shorter paths and higher certainty next time.
+After each program, review data and lessons learned.
+Capture process improvements to shorten cycle time and improve certainty on the next engagement.

 Orient International